Rkoost/PyQCAMS/README.md

 </p>

 ## Output
 <p> The collision energy is reported in Kelvin.
 All other attributes are in atomic units.
-The default long output for a tractory is:
+The default long output for a tractory is: </p>
 1. Initial state (vi, ji, E, b) representing initial vibrational state, vi, rotational state, ji, collision energy, E, and impact parameter, b.
 2. Product count (n12, n23, n31, nd, nc), where n is either 0 or 1. nij represents a bound molecule between atoms i and j, nd represents dissociation, and nc represents a three-atom intermediate complex at the end of the calculation.
 3. Final state (v, vw, j, jw), where xw is the Gaussian weight of the state.
 For trajectories yielding nd = 1 or nc = 1, the final state outputs (0, 0, 0, 0).

 ## Analysis
-We provide an <code>analysis</code> library with functions to calculate opacity, cross section, and rate coefficients of an outcome.
+<p> We provide an <code>analysis</code> library with functions to calculate opacity, cross section, and rate coefficients of an outcome.
 They take the long output file as input.
 These have options for state-specific and non state-specific results.
 The opacity function is a unitless probability, the cross section is in $`\mathrm{cm^2}`$, and the reaction rate coefficient is in $`\mathrm{cm^3/s}`$.
 </p>